MmanawaMarongwe/MMAMAR25151_PTO2503_GROUPB_MMANAWA-MARONGWE_JSL02/README.md

     •	CSS3 – styling from JSL01 carried over for visual consistency
     •	JavaScript – for dynamic user interaction and validation logic

-## Key Objectives
+## ✨ Features

-### Logic & User Interaction

-- Ensure the JavaScript file is correctly linked to the HTML document.
-- Prompt the user to enter details (title, description, status) for two separate tasks and store them in variables.
+- Prompts the user to enter two separate tasks with complete details:
+  - Title
+  - Description
+  - Status
-- Convert all status inputs to lowercase automatically for consistency.
+- Automatically converts all status inputs to lowercase for consistency
-- Validate the status input to allow only "todo", "doing", or "done" and repeatedly prompt the user until a valid status is entered.
+- Validates status input to accept only `"todo"`, `"doing"`, or `"done"`
+- Re-prompts the user until a valid status is entered
-- Display the title and status of completed tasks (status: "done") in the console.
+- Logs completed tasks (status: `"done"`) to the browser console in the format:
+  `Title: "task title", status: "done"`
-- If no tasks are marked as "done", show a motivational message in the console: "No tasks completed, let's get to work!".
+- Displays a motivational message only once if **no** tasks are marked as `"done"`:
+  > "No tasks completed, let's get to work!"
+- Includes descriptive variable names and comments for readability and maintainability

 ## Code Quality & Maintainability